-Most of the CAD models are described using the B-Rep method, which allows to describe shapes using its limits.
-In B-Rep a model is composed out of two parts:
+Most of the CAD models are described using the B-Rep method, which describes shapes using limits.
+A B-Rep model is composed of two parts:

 - Topology: Describes how elements are bounded and connected